 Why not see our Larger Line-ups page for ideas on additional instruments you can add to your band! - The choices range from adding extra fiddle, or keys as well as guitar to your line-up... to adding a whole horn section or a range of traditional instruments including Accordion, Uilleann (Irish) Pipes, Flute, Whistle, and more...

 Being from Inverness, the capital of the Scottish Highlands, Alyssa grew up surrounded by ceilidhs and Scottish music.

-She studied dance and theatre arts from a young age and like Francesca, Alyssa also trained at the prestigious Dance School of Scotland in Glasgow from the age of 16, gaining an A.T.C.L diploma in Musical Theatre from the Trinity College London.
-Both Alyssa and Francesca were invited to audition for the first ever Andrew Lloyd Webber scholarship back in 2007 winning a place at the famous Arts Educational School, which she graduated from in 2010 with a BA Hons in Musical Theatre.
+She studied dance and theatre arts from a young age and trained at the prestigious Dance School of Scotland in Glasgow from the age of 16, gaining an A.T.C.L diploma in Musical Theatre from the Trinity College London.
+Alyssa was invited to audition for the first ever Andrew Lloyd Webber scholarship back in 2007 winning a place at the famous Arts Educational School in London, which she graduated from in 2010 with a BA Hons in Musical Theatre.

-Since graduating Alyssa has performed in a range of musical theatre shows both on and off West End, including: Rosemary in "How To Succeed In Business Without Really Trying" London 2014, Liesl in "The Sound of Music" UK Tour & Amman, Jordan 2010 - 2011 & 2013, "Betwixt!"
-Trafalgar Studios 2011.
+Since graduating Alyssa has performed in a range of musical theatre shows both on and off West End, including: Liesl in “The Sound of Music” UK Tour & Jordan 2010 - 2011, Jordan Tour 2013 and International Tour 2015, Romemary in “How To Succeed In Buisness Without Really Trying” London 2014, “Betwixt!”
+Trafalgar Studios 2011 and more…

-Alyssa brings great fun & energy to the ceilidhs she calls, as well as clear instruction, she also performs as a dancer with Licence to Ceilidh on corporate and party bookings and a singer performing Covers with the band!
+Alyssa brings great fun and energy to the ceilidhs she calls as well as clear instruction.
+In addition to this she is also a fantastic vocalist singing with our pop Covers band option, as well as performing as a dancer with Licence to Ceilidh on corporate and party bookings!
+Triple threat!